Skip to main content

 U-Net arch

-Let's break the diagram in half and focus on the left side:
+Let's cut the image in half and first look at the left side:

 U-Net arch left

-This is the part we often refer to as the Backbone.
-This section can be swapped out for different architectures.
-If you prefer MobileNet, use MobileNet.
-If you prefer ResNet, use ResNet.
+This is what we commonly refer to as the Backbone, which can be freely swapped for different architectures.
+If you like MobileNet, use MobileNet; if you prefer ResNet, use ResNet.

-A basic Backbone design includes five layers of downsampling, corresponding to the five output layers shown in the diagram.
+A basic Backbone design has five downsampling layers, corresponding to the five output layers in the image above.

 U-Net arch right

-This section is commonly referred to as the Neck.
-The key characteristic here is the upsampling that begins from the lowest layer.
-The method can be simple interpolation or more complex transposed convolution.
-In this paper, the authors used transposed convolution.
+This is the Neck, characterized by upsampling from the lowest layer.
+The method can be simple interpolation or more complex deconvolution; in this paper, the authors used deconvolution.

-After upsampling, we obtain higher-resolution feature maps, which are then fused with the feature maps from the corresponding layers.
-The fusion can be done through simple concatenation or addition, and here the authors opted for concatenation.
+After upsampling, we obtain higher-resolution feature maps, which are then fused with the feature map from the previous layer.
+The fusion method can either be concatenation or addition; the authors used concatenation in this paper.

 tip

-If you choose addition instead of concatenation, you'll end up with another classic architecture: FPN.
+If you opt for addition instead of concatenation, it leads to another classic architecture: FPN.

 Discussion